A conviction without conviction

 Interestingly, the Accountability Court in its judgment not only admitted that establishing the ownership of Avenfield flats is difficult in the absence of relevant documents but made it clear that it is relying on prosecution’s presumption that Nawaz Sharif is the owner of the properties.

-The judgment concluded that Nawaz is the real owner of London flats because the prosecution has succeeded in establishing that the Sharif family has been living in these apartments since 90s.
+The judgement concluded that Nawaz is the real owner of London flats because the prosecution has succeeded in establishing that Sharif family has been living in these apartments since 90s.

 The judgment said it was difficult to establish ownership of properties which was purchased through offshore companies formed in tax haven jurisdiction due to veils of secrecy.